gabriel1628/About-me/README.md

 - 👋 Hi, I’m @gabriel1628
 - 👀 I’m interested in Computer Science, Physics, Mathematics and Brazilian Jiu Jitsu 👊
-- 🌱 I’m currently completing my PhD in Physics
+- 🌱 I have a PhD in Physics
 - 💞️ I’m looking to collaborate on any interesting project
 - 📫 How to reach me : gabriel_hc@hotmail.fr